kennyintheloop/dating_app/README.md

-1. 10 pts) Demonstrate best-practice use of Rails MVC architecture
-2. 10 pts) Use all four HTTP methods at least once
+V 1.
+10 pts) Demonstrate best-practice use of Rails MVC architecture V 2.
+10 pts) Use all four HTTP methods at least once
-3. 10 pts) Allow users to sign up, sign in, and sign out using cookie-based sessions.
+V 3.
+10 pts) Allow users to sign up, sign in, and sign out using cookie-based sessions.
-4. 5 pts) User accounts must use industry-strength password encryption or OAuthcompliant authentication data exchange.
+V 4.
+5 pts) User accounts must use industry-strength password encryption or OAuthcompliant authentication data exchange.
 5. 5 pts) Contain at least six models
 6. 5 pts) Contain at least one many-to-many association